HelloWorldLTY/scEval/readme.md

 # Results

 We have an official website as the summary of our work.
-Please use this link for access (We will update this link soon, stay tuned!).
+Please use this [link](https://sites.google.com/yale.edu/sceval) for access.

 # Contact